 "I'm thirsty." said Hank.

 Then Hank Mopperman took a breath, bent over and slurped some water out of the water fountain.
 Then a teenage jerk kid walked by and dropped an ice cream wrapper on the ground and kept walking with his other teenage jerk friend.
-They probably weren't that bad of jerks, just immature and too hormonal and empathetic to think to throw the wrapper in the garbage.
+They probably weren't that bad of jerks, just immature and too hormonal to think to throw the wrapper in the garbage.
 So they littered and didn't think anything of it.

 Hank looked at the ice cream wrapper laying on the ground, lightly rattling in the wind.
 He wasn't about to say anything to the teenage kids walking away.
 But he did think the piece of litter ought to go in the trash.